A System Level Approach to Controller Synthesis: System Level Parameterization

 Of course, when the open loop system is stable, the controller structures illustrated below may be appealing as they are simpler and easier to implement. \rev{In fact, we can show that the controller structure in Figure \ref{fig:alt1} is an alternative realization of the internal model control principle (IMC) \cite{IMC1, IMC2} as applied to the Youla parameterization.
 Specifically, for open loop stable systems, the Youla parameter is given by $\tf Q = \tf K (I - \tf{P_{22}} \tf K)^{-1}$.
 As we show in Lemma \ref{lem:qkl} of Section \ref{sec:Youla_convex}, the Youla parameter $\tf Q$ is equal to the system response $\tf L$ for open loop stable systems.
 We then have} \rev{

 where \eqref{eq:imc1} is obtained by substituting $\tf M = \tf L C_2 (zI-A)^{-1}$ from \eqref{eq:output_fb2} into \eqref{eq:imc0}.
 Equation \eqref{eq:imc3} is exactly IMC.
-Thus, we see that IMC is equivalent to our proposed parameterization (and the simplified representation shown in Figure \ref{fig:alt1}) for open loop stable systems.
-However, comparing the standard IMC implementation in Figure \ref{fig:alt0} to our alternative in Figure \ref{fig:alt1} we see that the SLA allows control over the structure of all internal blocks (via $\tf M$ and $\tf L$), whereas standard IMC requires the use of the open loop plant $\tf P_{22}$, which may be dense.}
+Thus, we see that IMC is equivalent to our proposed parameterization (and the simplified representation shown in Figure \ref{fig:alt1}) for open loop stable systems. }